 Perspective Flip: Nellie Oleson Meets Laura Ingalls tells the events of On The Banks of Plum Creek from Nellie's point-of-view.

-Pet the Dog: Eliza Jane is usually not portrayed in the best light, but she does one good moment: after Almanzo ruins the wallpaper in their mother's parlor - by throwing a blacking brush at Eliza Jane, no less - EJ finds the leftover paper in the attic and patches it up before Mother and Father find out.
+Pet the Dog: Eliza Jane is usually not portrayed in the best light, but she does have one good moment: after Almanzo ruins the wallpaper in their mother's parlor—by throwing a blacking brush at Eliza Jane, no less—EJ finds the leftover paper in the attic and patches it up before Mother and Father find out.

 Plot-Relevant Age-Up: In Little House in the Big Woods, Laura is portrayed as being about five years old.
 In reality, she was only three.
 A publisher had her increase her age because it seemed unrealistic that a three-year-old would have such specific memories.